airforce270/airbot/README.md

 Some documentation is generated.

-After making changes, run `./gen-docs.sh` from the main directory to regenerate the docs.
+After making changes, run `go generate` from the main directory to regenerate the docs.

 ## Running in production